Another anxious young photographer in a hurry. This silhouetted assistant below was taken on a recent magazine shoot in Oakland, CA.

-As a photographer now with a few freelance years under my belt, I was recently reminded what it felt like during the beginning when I fist started out.
+As a photographer with a few freelance years of experience, I was recently reminded what it felt like during the beginning when I fist started out.
 While I was a photographer’s assistant back in Baltimore, I wanted to be on my own so bad I could taste it.
 There was internal pressure, anxiety, and some left over teenage angst.
 I lost several nights sleep thinking about when my time would come to bust loose.

 Me: “I’m already 24.
 I just want to be shooting on my own already!”